 What Can be Donated?

 The heart, lungs, pancreas, liver, kidneys and small intestine are the organs that can be donated.
 By far, most patients on the waiting list need a kidney transplant.
+And, did you know that 1 in 20 Americans will need a tissue transplant this year?
 Donors also give tissues like bones, tendons, skin, heart valves and ligaments; additionally, donated corneas can help some people see again.

 How do I Register?